pdcavanagh/100-days-of-code/log.md

 **Today's Progress**: Clean install of Ionic framework

 **Thoughts:** This is one of those time where it's like, "Oh, this will be fast."
 No. I spent a good part of my evening tracking down dependency errors and uninstalling and reinstalling various parts of node, npm, cordova, and ionic.
 It worked though!

+### Day 22: January 24, 2017

+**Today's Progress**: Wrote python function to display results of numerical models to tables

+**Thoughts:** Today's work was related to an idea I have to take data from models that I've created and present the results in an elegant way on the web.
+This in theory would not only be done as a pretty presentation, but also allow the user to interact with and potentially change the data.
+The models I wrote are in python using NumPy and some PuLP, but the results could be generic.
+Since the models are in python, I envision using Django or a similiar framework would be best suited to serve the data if it were a web app.
+I'm thinking the backend would consist of all the modeling scripts and I'd choose whatever framework was best suited for the app, python or not.
+This task today was to take existing data, that I would normal use to create figures in excel, and create standard html tables.
+I found a python library, HTML.py, that did just this.
+Although, it does look like it was written ages ago (I had to manually alter the library to make the element tags lowercase).
+I'll put some more thought into exactly how I'd like this project to continue, but for now I have a working html file output of my results.